 I’ve been working off and on as an Interim Pastor since retiring and moving back to Washington, DC in 2011.
 I retired from full time work in order to find more time for writing and to move back to the East Coast where my husband and I could be closer to our families.
+Please check out my newest book, The Revolutionary Power of the Lord’s Prayer!
+I truly hope this book will help to empower Christians to make an impact for Christ in the world.

 I served as Pastor of Irving Park Baptist Church in Chicago, IL for over 7 years.
 As a pastor, I was devoted to a ministry of nurturing, teaching, and inspiring congregations to be Christ’s disciples.
 I believe that the church should be a vital force in community by faithfully sharing the Good News of Christ through both word and action.
 I actively participated in the local Irving Park community through the Irving Park Ministerial Alliance and in the greater Chicago community through the Community Renewal Society and other faith-based organizations.

-I am on the boards of the American Baptist Churches’ National Ministers Council and Women in Ministry.
+I have been on the boards of the American Baptist Churches’ National Ministers Council and Women in Ministry.
 I worked at McCormick Theological Seminary in Chicago as an advisor to students working on the Doctor of Ministry.
 Before moving to Chicago, I was the Executive Minister and Associate Pastor at Shiloh Baptist Church in Washington, DC.
 I was a founding member of Shiloh’s Economic and Community Development Corporation.
 I served for six years as the Executive Director of Shiloh’s Family Life Center Foundation, where I managed several community service programs that provided a wide range of services for children, youth, families and the elderly.
 I also worked as a National Organizer at Call to Renewal, an ecumenical organization devoted to eliminating poverty.
 And I served Wesley Theological Seminary in Washington, DC as a Pastoral Advisor in the Ministry and Missions course.
 Before responding to my call to ministry I worked for fifteen years as a tax lawyer.